-Consequently the analysis of the parametric resonance phenomenon for inverted pendulum remains either only on a heuristic level or is obscured by relatively involved calculations.
+Consequently, the analysis of the parametric resonance phenomenon for inverted pendulum remains either only on a heuristic level or it is obscured by relatively involved technical calculations.
 In principle, this is not a problem since the heuristics suffice to give an insight into the phenomenon, and the rigorous analysis of Mathieu equation---as well as the more general Hill equation---is nowadays a well-developed field, see~\cite{mclachlan.nw:theory} and~\cite{magnus.wws:hills}.
-However, since the parametric resonance phenomenon is important in technical practice, see~\cite{champneys.a:dynamics} and references therein, and a matter of everlasting curiosity, see, for example, \cite{keller.jb:ponytail}, there is a relentless effort to provide a simple and intuitive and simultaneously also rigorous enough explanation of this phenomenon without the need to resort to cumbersome technical manipulations.
+However, since the parametric resonance phenomenon is an important phenomenon in technical practice, see~\cite{champneys.a:dynamics} and references therein, and since it is a matter of everlasting curiosity, see, for example, \cite{keller.jb:ponytail}, there is a relentless effort to provide a simple, intuitive and rigorous enough explanation of the phenomenon without the need to resort to cumbersome technical calculations.

 Such attempts are, for example, based on a slight reformulation of the problem, see~\cite{hartog.jp:mechanical} or~\cite{levi.m.weckesser.w:stabilization}, or on various physical arguments see, for example, a more recent discussion in~\cite{butikov.ei:on,butikov.ei:improved,butikov.ei:analytical} and~\cite{artstein.z:pendulum}.
-In what follows we provide yet another reformulation of the parametric resonance problem for the pendulum with an oscillating pivot, while the presented reformulation \emph{allows one to explicitly carry out all the necessary calculations in terms of simple expressions involving only elementary functions}.
+In what follows we provide yet another instructive reformulation of the parametric resonance problem for the pendulum with an oscillating pivot, while the presented reformulation~\emph{allows one to explicitly carry out all the necessary calculations in terms of simple expressions involving only elementary functions}.

 The key modification leading to a simple subsequent analysis is the choice of a suitable pivot motion modulation.
 It turns out that the \emph{triangular wave} instead of the classical \emph{cosine wave} is the suitable choice.
 (Note that the original analysis by~\cite{stephenson.a:on*2} partially went in this direction as well.)
 We emphasise that we deal with a triangular wave for the \emph{pivot motion}, we are \emph{not} dealing with a triangular wave in the \emph{time-periodic coefficient} in the Mathieu equation.
 The latter case is frequently studied in the literature and it is of no interest here.